snapauthapp/sdk-swift/README.md

 ### Call the API

+Grab your `publishable key` from the SnapAuth Dashboard; you'll use it below.

 This will typically be done in a Button's action.
 Here's a very simple sign-in View in SwiftUI: